 5. Physical Products

-Well, well… I know you probably started a blog because you think: “I don't want to be in the physical product space, Thierry.
-I just want to write and make money blogging without creating products and shipping packages all day.
+Well, well… I know you probably started a blog because you think: "I don't want to be in the physical products space, Thierry.
+I just want to write and make money blogging without creating products and shipping packages all day."

 And I understand that.
 Personally, I don't (anymore) sell physical products on my website, but hear me out on this one, because a lot has changed in the last few years.

-You no longer need to store your own inventory – you can ship your products without ever having to print shipping labels or store cardboard boxes yourself.
-This relatively hands-off approach makes selling products quite an attractive way to generate income today.
+You no longer need to store your own inventory - you can ship your products without ever having to print shipping labels or store cardboard boxes yourself.
+This relatively hands-off approach makes selling products a rather attractive way to generate income today.

 What is Dropshipping?

-Once you've made a sale from your blog, your supplier (a warehouse that packs and ships orders from sellers) will ship your products directly to your customer's doorstep, for a fee of course.
-But you never have to worry about storing, packing or shipping your products.
+Once you've made a sale from your blog, your supplier (a warehouse that packs and ships sellers' orders) will ship your products directly to your customer's door, for a fee of course.
+But you'll never have to worry about storing, packing, or shipping your products.

-If you want to sell physical products, let's go one step further… You don't even have to create your own products anymore.
+If you want to sell physical products, let's go a little further… You don't even need to create your own products anymore.

-You can find an existing product category in the market today (with proven demand and paying customers) and then find a supplier on a site like Alibaba who will create a private label version of this product , so you can start selling it yourself.
+You can find a product category that already exists on the market today (with proven demand and paying customers), and then find a supplier on a site like Alibaba who will create a private label version of this product , so you can start selling it yourself.

-Alternatively, if you don't want to go through the (often tedious) process of finding vendors, you can opt for a print-on-demand platform like Printify which gives you easy access to create and print your own designs on over 250 different products.
-On top of that, they also take care of fulfillment and shipping.
+Alternatively, if you don't want to go through the (often tedious) process of searching for suppliers, you can opt for a print-on-demand platform like Printify which gives you easy access to create and print your own designs on over 250 different products.
+In addition, they also handle fulfillment and shipping.

 Here are some examples of private label products you could sell: